princeoftm/Ping-Pong-Bot/readme.md

 ## ▶️ 2.
 Running the Bot

-Once the setup is complete, you can start the bot with the following command (assuming your file is named `bot.js`):
+Once the setup is complete, you can start the bot with the following command

 ```bash
 node bot.js